FIAP-SOAT-G20/fiap-tech-challenge-3-api/README.md

 make k8s-apply
 ```

-> The resources will be created in the `tech-challenge-system` namespace
+> The resources will be created in the `tech-challenge-ns` namespace

 > [!TIP]
-> To view the application, run `make k8s-status` or `kubectl get all -n tech-challenge-system`
+> To view the application, run `make k8s-status` or `kubectl get all -n tech-challenge-ns`
 > To remove the application, run `make k8s-delete`

 > [!NOTE]